agathasuarez/Unit-1-2024/project/prodect1.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a easy to use electronic ledger for a client who is an ordinary person, so the wallet will use as simple vocabulary as possible, attractive design and perform main functions.
+To meet all these requirements python will be used as the programming language.
+It will take 30 hours to make and will be evaluated according to the criteria "Design" and "Development" .

 ** add a description of your coin and citation **